gebodal/annodoc/index.md

 <span style="float:right;font-size:75%;opacity:0.5">(See on <a href="https://arxiv.org/abs/0709.2195" target="_blank">arXiv</a>)</span>
 </div>

 the annotation is helpful, as it aids the entity recoginition phase of our model training.
+If something is obviously (to you) a parameter of some kind, even if not directly related to a measurement, please do annotate it, along with any accompanying ParameterSymbols and appropriate relations.

 Exactly where a parameter name begins and ends is a judgement call for the annotator - do be aware that in astrophysical contexts names can become rather verbose, as in the following: